Dieudo Hamadi: Career

 Hamadi initially directed music videos and commercials before turning to documentary filmmaking.
 His first short documentary film, Ladies in Waiting (Dames en attente), won the Pierre et Yolande Perrault Grant for an emerging filmmaker at the Cinéma du Réel film festival in 2010.
 The film was part of Congo in Four Acts, an anthology of four short films by emerging Congolese filmmakers, which also included his short film,Tolerance Zero.

-In 2013, his film Atalaku (Town Criers) won the Cinéma du Réel festival's Joris Ivens Prize for Best First Film.
+In 2013, his feature film Atalaku (Town Criers) won the Cinéma du Réel festival's Joris Ivens Prize for Best First Film.
 In 2014, he won the same festival's Potemkine and Société civile des auteurs multimédia awards for Examen d'État (National Diploma), and in 2017 he won the festival's Grand Prize for Mama Colonel.

-In 2015, he founded his Kinshasa-based production company, Kiripifilms.
+In 2017, he founded his Kinshasa-based production company, Kiripifilms.

 In 2018, his film Kinshasa Makambo won the Tim Hetherington Award at the 2018 Sheffield DocFest, and the True Vision Award at the 2018 True/False Film Festival.

 His 2020 film Downstream to Kinshasa (En route pour le milliard) was named an Official Selection of the 2020 Cannes Film Festival, the first film from the Democratic Republic of the Congo ever nominated.
+Mostly known only in his own country until then, Downstream brought Hamadi to the attention of a global audience.
 Due to the cancellation of the festival in light of the COVID-19 pandemic in France, it was not screened at that time; however, it was given an online screening for distributors as part of the Marché du Film.
 It had its public premiere in September 2020 as part of the Planet Africa program at the 2020 Toronto International Film Festival, where it received an honorable mention from the jury for the Amplify Voices Award.

 He next co-directed Lumumba: Return of a Hero (Lumumba, le retour d'un héros), a 2023 documentary about the return of Patrice Lumumba's remains to the DRC from Belgium.

 In 2024 he wrote and produced Life is a Railroad (La Vie est un chemin de fer) a feature film combining four short films by Maria Donda, Okoko Nyumbaiza, Moimi Wezam et Michael Bauma.

-As of November 2025, Hamadi is in post-production on a 6-episode Sci-Fi-Fantasy series, Les âmes errantes de Kinshasa, which he is producing and directing for Canal +.
+As of June 2026, Hamadi is in post-production on a 6-episode Sci-Fi-Fantasy series, Milimo, Les âmes errantes de Kinshasa, which he is producing and directing for Canal +.

 He served as a member of the main Competition jury for the 2025 Cannes Film Festival.
+At the same festival, Hamadi joined fellow Congolese in founding the Okapi Film Collective, an initiative to strengthen the Congolese film industry through international collaboration.